Deepavali (2007 film): Plot

-This disheartens Susi to a major extent, and she persuades Billu to promise her that he would never leave her, even if she were to forget him due to her condition.
-Billu promises her that he will never leave her, come whatever may.
+This greatly disheartens Susi, and she persuades Billu to promise never to leave her, even if she were to forget him due to her condition.
+Billu promises her that he will never leave her, come what may.
 Billu's conversation with Chidambaram infuriates the latter, and he immediately arrives in Chennai with his goons.
 When he is all set to leave for Bangalore with his daughter, the residents rise to the occasion and flock against Chidambaram.
 Deciding to play it safe, Chidambaram agrees to the engagement between Billu and Susi and cunningly thrashes Billu after making him arrive at a place far from his locality, at the outskirts.
 The helpless Susi travels along with her father, escorted by his men, to Bangalore.

 When Billu meets Susi at her residence, he gets nothing less than shocked as she has been cured, and she fails to recognize him, but Billu, who had given the word to his beloved that he would never leave her, is not the one to relent.
-At the end, he tries relentlessly to convince her, going to the extent of bringing her to Royapuram despite her resistance.
+In the end, he tries relentlessly to convince her, going to the extent of bringing her to Royapuram despite her resistance.
 Chidambaram comes there with his men, and a fight ensues.
-Billu gets disheartened as Chidambaram drags Susi away, as Susi gets surprised by Billu and the Royapuram residents' behavior towards her earlier.
+Billu is disheartened as Chidambaram drags Susi away, as Susi gets surprised by Billu and the Royapuram residents' behavior towards her earlier.
 She leaves her father's hands and suddenly runs to Billu.
-Billu gets elated that Susi has regained her memories, but Susi reveals that she does not remember anything but believes whatever he says about her life in Chennai.
+Billu becomes elated that Susi has regained her memories, but Susi reveals that she does not remember anything but believes whatever he says about her life in Chennai.
 They finally reunite.

 Production

-Deepavali was the first film to be produced by director N. Lingusamy under his production company Thirupathi Brothers.
+Deepavali was the first film to be produced by N. Lingusamy under his production company Thirrupathi Brothers.
 Some scenes and songs were shot at a set resembling Royapuram, consisting of houses, petty shops, and lanes.
+A duet was shot in Oman.